Wit.ai is shutting down Bot Engine as Facebook rolls NLP into its updated Messenger Platform

 Microsoft’s Imagine Cup crowns its 15th winner, the X.GLU smart glucose meter for kids

 Wit.ai announced this morning in a blog post that it would be sunsetting its Bot Engine.
-The Facebook-owned company builds developer tools for natural language processing to help engineers build speech and text chat bots faster and with less technical experience.
+The Facebook-owned company builds developer tools for natural language processing to help engineers build speech and text chatbots faster and with less technical experience.

 Bot Engine launched as a beta in April of 2016.
 The tool let developers train their own bots using sample conversations sharing similar structure.
 These examples could stand in for real conversations and be updated with authentic conversation logs to fine-tune.
 The goal was to allow for the training of a flexible bot on dozens of conversations, instead of millions.